-Introducing B: Songwriter.
+Introducing Oliver Esposito: Songwriter.
 Singer.
 Multi-instrumentalist.
-17 years old.
-It should be no surprise that in 2018, folk music at its finest is beng made by a teenager.
-B’s music is an acoustic mixture of folk, classical, and bluegrass, an unsurprising blend considering the company this young artist has been keeping.
-In 2012, Amos Lee, in his headlining set at the Rocky Mountain Folks Festival, introduced 12-year old B to the stage to join his band.
+18 years old.
+It should be no surprise that in 2018, folk music at its finest is being made by a teenager.
+Esposito’s music is an acoustic mixture of folk, classical, bluegrass, an unsurprising blend considering the company this young artist has been keeping.
+In 2012, Amos Lee, in his headlining set at the Rocky Mountain Folks Festival, introduced 12-year old Oliver to the stage to join his band.
 “In that instant, the lives of everyone in attendance changed for the better,” wrote The Huffington Post about that appearance.
-Since childhood, B has shared the stage with a veritable who’s who of the folk/bluegrass community, including David Grisman, Tim O’Brien, Chris Thile.
+Since childhood, Esposito has shared the stage with a veritable who’s who of the folk/bluegrass community, including David Grisman, Tim O’Brien, Chris Thile.
 “I’ve had the great privilege to play with some incredible musicians in my life.
 Rarely have I come across one who is both virtuosic and profoundly raw and soulful at the same time.
 I don’t think many people are given either, let alone both.
 Oliver’s got it.” says Langhorne Slim.
 “It’s mind blowing to watch, spiritually elevating to play along with, and damn exciting to see what this incredible human has in store for us all.”

-In B’s own words:
+In Oliver’s own words:

 I believe in a future where every unique person and experience is valued, where no one is treated as less than, where those with more privilege use [their voices] to lift up those with less privilege, to give those who don’t have a voice the space to have a voice, a future of less boxes and labels, less kids growing up thinking they don’t deserve to live because of who they are, less kids getting bullied, less people trying to be something they’re not because they believe it’s the only way to be ok.

 FRONT ROW: $20 in advance, $25 at the door GENERAL ADMISSION: $18 in advance, $20 at the door